 Accommodation.
 We use hotels we consider the best available but once out of Tashkent choice is limited.
-In Tashkent: Lotte City Hotel, Tashkent Palace (lottehotel.com): spacious, opulent and comfortable or Radisson Blu Hotel (radissonhotels.com): a functional business hotel.
-In Samarkand: City Hotel, Hotel Malika Prime or Hotel Sultan: all are small, with willing staff and outside terraces (rooftop or courtyard), but fairly basic.
+In Tashkent: Lotte City Hotel, Tashkent Palace (lottehotel.com): spacious, opulent and comfortable or Radisson Blu Hotel (radissonhotels.com): a functional business hotel or other equivalent hotel.
+In Samarkand: Hotel Malika Prime or Hotel Sultan: both are small, with willing staff and outside terraces (rooftop or courtyard), but fairly basic, or Registan Palace: comfortable, large hotel, centrally located.
 In Bukhara: Omar Khayyam Hotel: excellent location in the centre of the old city, adequately comfortable or Hotel Asia (asiahotels.uz/ en): also located in the old part of the city.
-Madrassa Mukhammad Hotel, Khiva: converted madrassa, impressively restored, each room a former student's cell opening onto the courtyard.
+Madrassa Mukhammad Hotel, Khiva: converted madrassa, impressively restored, each room a former student's cell opening onto the courtvard.